CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/bigquery-connection/README.md

 BUILD SUCCESSFUL in 21s
 ```

-## Running locally in a Docker Container with Spark-Submit
+## Run Locally in a Docker Container With Spark-Submit

-To run this example in a docker container with local Cortex clients (from the parent directory):
+To run this example in a Docker container with local Cortex clients (from the parent directory):
 ```
 $ make build create-app-image